-criteria for LNG hazardous materials transportation scenarios.3 Additionally, QRA analyses are not common regulatory requirements in the U.S. and no broadly-accepted risk criteria are employed by domestic communities or industries.
+After quantifying risk and presenting the calculations as IR and SR for a given operation or process, the results are evaluated for tolerability (or acceptability).
+Typically, stakeholders (e.g., government agencies, investors, communities) have a threshold risk level that is deemed acceptable-known as quantitative risk criteria.
+Currently, the U.S. Department of Transportation (DOT) Federal Railroad Administration (FRA) has not codified quantitative risk criteria for LNG hazardous materials transportation scenarios.
+Additionally, QRA analyses are not common regulatory requirements in the U.S. and no broadly-accepted risk criteria are employed by domestic communities or industries.
 The Dutch government and their respective regulatory agencies have been international leaders in utilizing QRA techniques for determining acceptability of fixed facilities and transportation routes.
 The approach for evaluating the risk results presented here is consistent with the Dutch guidance.

-There are several foreign and several domestic examples of quantitative risk criteria.
-4,5,6 Within these, there is a wide disparity in risk criteria for public exposure, with acceptable IR fatality probabilities ranging from 10-4 yr-1 (or a fatality per 10,000 years) to 10-8 yr-1 (or a fatality per 100,000,000 years).
-A broadly acceptable IR criterion from these international references is 10-6 yr-1.
-Recommendations for QRA of LNG plants were issued in the National Fire Protection Association (NFPA) standard, NFPA 59A Standard for the Production, Storage, and Handling of Liquefied Natural Gas (LNG).
-7,8 In addition to including QRA as a risk assessment tool in the latest edition of NFPA 59A, the standard also includes quantitative risk criteria for fixed LNG facilities.
-NFPA 59A explicitly applies to LNG plants and stationary facilities; it does not apply to LNG transportation in DOT-113 tank cars.
-Thus, the quantitative risk criteria proposed in the standard are not directly applicable to rail shipping of LNG.
-However, these risk criteria are discussed here as one potential basis for quantitative risk criteria for rail shipping of LNG.
+There are several foreign and several domestic examples of quantitative risk criteria. ^{6,7,8} Within these, there is a wide disparity in risk criteria for public exposure, with acceptable IR fatality probabilities ranging from 10-4 yr-1 (or a fatality per 10,000 years) to 10-8 yr-1 (or a fatality per 100,000,000 years).
+Recommendations for QRA of LNG plants were issued in the National Fire Protection Association (NFPA) standard, NFPA 59A Standard for the Production, Storage, and Handling of Liquefied Natural Gas (LNG). ^{9,10} In addition to including QRA as a risk assessment